ramele/agrep/README.md

 The results are displayed in a special window which is not the quickfix window by default (at least for now).
 You can change this and load the results directly to the quickfix list but it is slower for very long lists.
-You can load the results to the quickfix list any time by running :Agrepsetqf.
+You can load the results to the quickfix list any time by running :Aquickfix.
 It is useful when you edit the files while navigating the list.
 The following commands can be used to navigate the search results (non quickfix mode):